Investment Dispute Resolution

-Foreign direct investment is a direct investment into production or business in a country by a company in another country.
-The EU supports such movement of capital as it is essential in generating economic growth, jobs and reducing poverty.
+The EU supports the movement of capital as it is essential in generating economic growth, jobs and reducing poverty.
 The EU is the largest source and destination of FDI in the world measured by stocks and flows.

 Investment in a nutshell